trifork/cheetah-infrastructure-utils-kafka/README.md

 }
 ```

-The `topics` claim is a comma separated list of topic access.
+The `topics` claim is a comma-separated list of topic access.
 Each access is a string with the following pattern:

 `<prefix>_<topic-name>_<operation>`